LordDashMe/github-contribution-stats/README.md

 | 54.99 - 40 | B | #2f74ed |
 | 39.99 - 0 | C | #ed962f |

 - Using some of the common statistic formula we are able to calculate the final ratings.
-See the [ContributionRatings.js](https://github.com/LordDashMe/github-contribution-stats/blob/master/src/ContributionRatings.js#L139)
+See the code implementation [ContributionRatings.js](https://github.com/LordDashMe/github-contribution-stats/blob/master/src/ContributionRatings.js#L139)

 ## Layout Customization